Fast & Furious Crossroads

-Fast & Furious Crossroads was a racing and action role-playing video game based on the Fast & Furious film franchise.
-It was developed by Slightly Mad Studios, a subsidiary studio of the British developer Codemasters, and published by Bandai Namco Entertainment.
-The game was scheduled to release on Microsoft Windows, PlayStation 4 and Xbox One in May 2020, but was delayed to August 7 as a result of the COVID-19 pandemic following the postponement of F9.
-Upon release, the game received mostly negative reviews.
+Fast & Furious Crossroads is a 2020 racing action role-playing game developed by Slightly Mad Studios and published by Bandai Namco Entertainment.
+Based on the Fast & Furious franchise, the game bridges the story between the films The Fate of the Furious (2017), Hobbs & Shaw (2019), and F9 (2021).
+The game was scheduled for release on PlayStation 4, Windows, and Xbox One in May 2020, but was delayed to August 7 as a result of the COVID-19 pandemic.
+Upon release, the game received negative reviews from critics.

 Gameplay

-Fast & Furious Crossroads was set across global locations and features main characters from the Fast & Furious film franchise.
-The game offers a new storyline and action, with loads of cars.
-In addition to the single-player mode, which focused on the story, a multiplayer mode was also available in the game.
+Fast & Furious Crossroads is set across global locations and features main characters from the Fast & Furious film franchise.
+The game offers a new storyline and action, and features a wide selection of cars.
+In addition to the single-player mode, which focuses on the story, a multiplayer mode is also available in the game.

-While the majority of Fast & Furious Crossroads was focused on racing, players must also fight enemies and avoid traps by using equipped weapons on their cars.
+While the majority of Fast & Furious Crossroads is focused on racing, players must also fight enemies and avoid traps by using equipped weapons on their cars.